 Among the selection criteria, the following should be especially noted.
 Preference will be given to proposals that 1) contribute significantly to a better understanding of middle markets firms (e.g. enables growth of middle market firms).
 2) Proposals whose investigators have demonstrated publishing in pertinent top journals (see preferred list below) have a higher likelihood of being selected.
-Junior researchers may want to co-author proposals with accomplished senior faculty colleagues for this reason.
-3) Preference will be given to proposals that involve a co-author from another top-100 research school, based on the University of Texas, Dallas world-wide list: http://jindal.utdallas.edu/the-utd-top-100 research school, based on the University of Texas, Dallas world-wide list: http://jindal.utdallas.edu/the-utd-top-100-business-school-research-rankings/worldRankings#20082012.
-Furthermore, the NCMM is focusing on six geographies (CA, TX, FL, NY, IL, and OH) to capture regions with a preponderance of middle market firms.
-So, UT Dallas 100 schools in these regions are further preferred (see below).
-4) Preference will also be given to proposals focusing on at least one of the following topics: Operations/Logistics, Talent, Growth & Innovation, and issues related to Capital.
+3) Proposals focusing on at least one of the following topics: Operations/Logistics, Talent, Growth & Innovation, and issues related to Capital.
+Junior researchers are encouraged to co-author proposals with accomplished senior faculty colleagues for this reason.
 One of the objectives of the Center is to engage the best researchers, wherever they may be, in work on middle market firms.